Almir Krdzalic was born in 1990 in the small town of Tesanj, Bosnia during the Bosnian War.

 Krdzalic originally accepted an offer to play at Mars Hills College, a NCAA Division II school in Mars Hill, N.C.
 Krdzalic played for the Lions for one season before deciding to transfer closer to home.

-Page 3 of 3 - “Mars Hill was a good place,” Krdzalic said.
+“Mars Hill was a good place,” Krdzalic said.
 “It was the first school that had really recruited me and it was away from South Dakota.
 At the time I wanted to get it away and see something different.
 My family is just a small family and being so far away, my parents weren’t able to attend games .My mom went to all of my high school games but one.
 Having her not be able to come to my games out at Mars Hill was kind of sad.
 I wanted her to be able to see me play.”

 Krdzalic transferred to University of Minnesota, Crookston, only five hours from Sioux Falls, where he is in his last two months of his career as a Golden Eagle.
 Krdzalic has been a solid floor general at the point guard position for UMC and was named the team’s Northern Sun Intercollegiate Conference Player to Watch entering the 2012-13 season.
 Though Krdzalic’s basketball career he will soon turn his attention to pursuing a career as a physican’s assistant by first attending graduate school, something that as a senior in high school seemed incomprehensible to him.